 Sources of information

 There are a number of useful resources available to help you write these statements.
-Other resources include the Historic England online tool for creating Statements of Significance, the Methodist Church’s information leaflet, and Church Build.
+Other resources include the Historic England online tool for creating Statements of Significance [website down], the Methodist Church’s information leaflet, and Church Build.
 The Church of England's online faculty application system has a built-in facility to help you create Statements of Significance.